Marsella8/spization/README.md

 - Algorithms must take in a DAG that is made up of ints and that is TTSP, and return an SPD of only ints.

+- Test that the Spanish algo maintains SPness if the input dag is already SP.

-In general: all graph utilities should apply to SPG, all SP utilities should apply to SPD.
+Check that assumptions about SP are actually respected in the various utils functions In general: all graph utilities should apply to SPG, all SP utilities should apply to SPD.

 ## Instructions